Many people with a penis are quick to assume that if they had a sexually transmitted disease or infection (STD or STI)

 HPV is a term used to refer to a group of viruses that comprises more than 150 strains.

 While most of these strains are quite harmless, 40 are considered potentially harmful.
 These are classified as being either low-risk or high-risk strains.

 HPV is one of the most common sexually transmitted diseases today.
 Most people will eventually acquire one strain of the virus during their lifetime.

 HPV can be transmitted through skin-to-skin contact with a person who has acquired the virus and is most commonly transmitted through anal, oral, or vaginal sex.

 Most commonly, people with a penis living with HPV won’t have any symptoms at all.
 For those who do, symptoms can include:

 - genital warts (flat and flesh-colored or clusters of tiny bumps described as having a cauliflower appearance)

 - warts in the mouth or throat (spread through oral sex)

 Unlike other STIs, which can only be prevented through the use of condoms, other barrier methods, or by abstinence, HPV can now be prevented with vaccines.

-They’re both effective in the prevention of HPV types 16 and 18, which are high risk and responsible for causing most cervical cancers (70 percent), and types 6 and 11, which cause over 90 percent of genital warts.
+They’re both effective in the prevention of HPV types 16 and 18, which are high risk and responsible for causing most cervical cancers (

 A new version of Gardasil, called Gardasil 9, protects against five more strains of the virus.
 The FDA approved Gardasil 9 in December 2014.